 Kids were happy to return home – leaving behind homeless cats and dogs, haggling and tuc-tucs

-MARRAKECH: My very enthusiastic daughter Lilly who is almost 11 who embrace travelling with open arms and Ludo, an eight-year-old boy who doesn’t get impressed easily.
-He also worries about all the details I can’t explain but reassuringly tells him he would have to wait and see till he gets there.
+MARRAKECH: My very enthusiastic daughter Lilly who is almost 11 who embrace travelling with open arms and Ludo.
+He is an eight-year-old boy who doesn’t get impressed easily.
+He´s also worries about all the details I can’t explain but reassuringly tells him he would have to wait and see till he gets there.
+Then off to Marrakech with kids.

 On the plane to Marrakech there was a sense of good atmosphere and we landed in the evening and the airport lit up with its impressive architecture.
 But I wasn’t impressed yet.
 As an experienced traveller it takes more than the airport to wow me.

-We queued for almost an hour to get out of security and then to the taxi line.
-It was chaos.
-I had been told that the haggling starts there.
-Every price can be discussed and we soon agreed and I was given the oldest driver, quite likely 75 years old with a hat and a sore throat.
-He stuffed us into his car which was the most dodgy car of them all.
-That certainly woke the kids up and on the way there we passed grandmas and whole families with new-borns on scooters, very different to our Norwegian roots.
+I told that it could be a haggling start.
+Here every price can be discussed and we soon agreed.
+I was given the oldest driver, quite likely 75 years old with a hat and a sore throat.
+He stuffed us into his car which was the most dodgy one.
+That certainly woke the kids up and on the way there we passed grandmas and whole families with new-borns on scooters.

-I recommend Riad Safa.
-Eight rooms, two pools, beautifully and calmly decorated in natural colours, central, nice home-cooked breakfast and friendly staff.
+Riad Safa was an escape from noises outside.
+Eight rooms, two pools, decorated in natural colours, nice home-cooked breakfast and friendly staff.
 Lilly was a bit scared when we sat on the bed.
 I want to go home.
 It is scary here, she said.
 I calmly said tomorrow you feel different.

 Early next morning I jumped out of bed as my heart pumping.
 It was the start of the daily prayers from the minaret, mosques.
 The voice of an old man shouting or praying I should say, in a megaphone.
 This was the usual routine, five times a day.

-We had lunch at a pizzeria opposite the well-known Cafe de France with a view to Place Jemaa El Fnaa, a huge popular market with snake-charmers and monkey handlers.
+Place Jemaa El Fnaa, a huge popular market with snake-charmers and monkey handlers.
 I didn’t get too close to them as I heard they will only ask for money.
 But we were unable to escape from the Henna ladies.
 One lady took my hand and started to draw Henna, natural washable tattoo, before I could say anything.
 Another took my daughter and then my son.
-In five minutes flat they had tattooed both our hands and drawn a scorpion on my son´s arm.
 This didn´t come cheap, we paid with our pocket money and left hearing angry voices in Arabic.

 Day 2.
-Traveling here in October is perfect timing.
+Traveling to Marrakech with kids in October is perfect timing.
 Degrees 30-35 Celsius and hardly any shade.
 Going during the summer months would have been painful as temperatures reach 45 Celsius.

-A minivan picked us up at the Riad and took us to the Agafey desert.
+A minivan took us to the Agafey desert.
 Only one hour drive out of town.
-Marrakech camel ride dot com was a good move and scored highest amongst the kids.
+Marrakech camel ride was a good move and scored highest amongst the kids.
 We were greeted by again, Mohammed, and his five camels in the middle of nowhere.
-Lilly rode alone and I rode with Ludo on camels called Fatima and Banana, very relevant to my kids´ happy experience as Banana was a little cheeky.
+Lilly rode alone and I rode with Ludo on camels called Fatima and Banana.

 We rode the camels for two hours with our guide Mohammed holding the ropes.
-Smiling and frequently stopping to take photos with my phone.
+Always smiling.
 After the ride we were escorted to a homemade sofa next to a tent.
 With the view of Marrakesh in front of us we had more sweet tea.
-A little later we had our tangine dinner inside the tent with candles.
-There were another two girls from USA and three men from Spain.
-The men were spending the night there and offered a glass of cold Spanish Sherry.
-On our second toast we went outside to admire the beautiful indescribable view of Marrakech lit up in the dark and millions of stars.
+A little later we had our tangine dinner inside the tent with candles, two girls from USA and three men from Spain.

 Day 3.
-After a long day riding the camels, we woke to prayers and sore bum.
+After a long day riding camels, we woke to more prayers and sore bum.
 Taking it easy was on the menu, and a visit to the souks, seeing new things and just absorbing our surroundings.
 The kids no longer wanted to go home and in the evening we went to restaurant Le Foundouk.
-You wouldn’t know it was there.
-No major signs, just a big impressive old door.
-We had nuts, olives, couscous and lamb tangine beautifully cooked in lemons.

 Day 4.
 Marrakech with kids include exploring a real Hammam.
 My problem was that I was a single mum with a son and daughter.
 Hammams are usually segregated.
 I couldn’t let my boy go by himself so I found Heritage Spa, an old well reputed spa in Bab Doukkala.
 We entered a dark charming place and sat down for tea.
 My son wore his swimming trunks while my daughter and I to our surprise had to wear a disposable thong.
 My daughter said I will never wear one of those again and laughed.